Muriel Spurgeon Carder: Publications

 When the Andhra Pradesh Auxiliary of the Bible Society of India began a Telugu New Testament translation, Carder served as a panel member on the Translations Committee with P. Dass Babu, A. B. Masilamani, K. David and Victor Premasagar.
 She has translated a Greek grammar text and the Didache into Telugu.

 Awards and affiliations

 In 2007, Carder received the Katharine Hockin Award for Global Mission and Ministry from the Canadian Churches' Forum for Global Ministries, Toronto, in recognition of her missionary service in India.
 The citation also noted that her ordained status was a contributing factor to the later ordination of women in the Church of South India.

-Carder is a member of the Society for Biblical Studies in India and the Studiorum Novi Testamenti Societas.
+Carder was a member of the Society for Biblical Studies in India and the Studiorum Novi Testamenti Societas.